 - What words do they respond most to?

 Another useful tool for exploring your audience’s vocabulary is the free report from Followerwonk, which generates a word cloud of terms that your audience uses to describe themselves within their Twitter profiles (amongst other things).
 If you don’t yet have a Twitter following, you can just as easily enter the Twitter handle of your competitor to find out how their followers are using keywords within their profiles.
 For example, a competitor of my app Harpoon is Freshbooks.
 By analyzing the followers of Freshbooks, I can see the following word clouds:

 By taking a brief look at this analytic, I see that people who use online invoicing and time tracking–or at least those who follow the Twitter account of companies that provide this service–have a heavier bend towards marketing and design over development.
 It’s a slight edge, but the edge is there.
 I also see that they tend to refer to themselves more as a “designer” than a “creative”.

 Understanding the Habits of Your Audience

 Where does your audience hang out?
 What social networks do they use?
 What do they read?
-To be frank, there is no better substitute than to actually have conversations with multiple members of your audience.
-Call them up, get them on Skype.
+To be frank, there is no better substitute than to have conversations with multiple members of your audience.
+Call them up, and get them on Skype.
 Ask them what websites they like to read and what social networks they like to use.

 Toastmasters International, a nonprofit educational organization that teaches public speaking and leadership skills, suggests that, if possible, the speaker greet people at the door and ask questions.